Darkoeur/ZetaPush-quizz/README.md

 ![alt text][gameAnswer]

-At the end game ladder is displayed, and the players can return to lobby.
+At the end a game ladder is displayed, and the players can return to lobby.

+![alt text][gameLadder]

 ## Fifth step : game (after)